rykktiadloans/lect-gof-test/README.md

 22. Strategy - Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
+    Short Definition: Used when you want to enable the strategy or algorithm to be selected at runtime.
+    Concepts:
+    - Eliminate conditional statements
+    - Behaviour encapsulated in classes
+    - Difficult to add new strategies
+    - Client aware of strategies
+    - Client chooses strategy
+    Examples: java.util.Comparator
+    Components: Context, Strategy, ConcreteStrategy

 23. Visitor - Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.